Skip to main content

 This experience is valid because it reflects a conversation that has historically focused on calories and weight, while overlooking the much more profound role of food as a source of biological information.
 Every meal you consume sends a cascade of signals throughout your body, directly instructing your hormonal systems and, in turn, shaping the markers of your cardiovascular health.

-Understanding this dialogue between nutrition and your is the first step toward reclaiming agency over your well-being.
+Understanding this dialogue between nutrition and your endocrine system is the first step toward reclaiming agency over your well-being.
 The food we eat is deconstructed into macronutrients ∞ proteins, fats, and carbohydrates ∞ and each one initiates a distinct hormonal response.

 Carbohydrates, particularly refined ones, prompt a significant release of insulin, a hormone whose primary job is to shuttle glucose from the blood into cells for energy.
 A diet consistently high in these carbohydrates can lead to chronically elevated insulin, a state which encourages the liver to produce more triglycerides and very-low-density lipoprotein (VLDL), a precursor to LDL cholesterol.